enketo/enketo-express/config/README.md

 Configuration
 ==============

-All configuration is done in config/config.json. **Leave config/default-config.json unchanged.**
+All configuration is done in config/config.json or with equivalent environment variables (see [sample.env](./sample.env)). **Leave config/default-config.json unchanged.** Whichever of these 2 methods you choose, will override the defaults set in config/default-config.json.
-Recommended way to start is to copy config/default-config.json and rename it to config/config.json (`cp config/default-config.json config/config.json`).

-The **bold items are required**.
-Others are optional.
+Below is a complete list of all configuration items.
+The **bold items are important to set**.
+Others are less important.

 #### app name
 Just use `"Enketo for [your service name]"`.
 It is not used much in the app.